-- C Waste selection and tracking
+- Waste selection and tracking

-- C Data validation/verification
+- Data validation/verification

-- C Data reconciliation with DQOs
+- Data reconciliation with DQOs

-- C Assignment of EPA Hazardous Waste Numbers
+- Assignment of EPA Hazardous Waste Numbers

-- C QA/QC reports to DOE site office
+- QA/QC reports to DOE field office

-- C Data transmission to CBFO
+- Data transmission to CBFO

-7. Site Project Quality Assurance Management.
+7. Site Project Quality Assurance Officer.

-Each participating site's contractor designates a site project QA manager.
-The site project QA manager shall have the responsibilities and authorities described in section 1.1.1.3 of this QAPD.
+Each participating site's contractor designates a site project QA officer and provides a detailed description of this position in the site QAPjP.
+The site project QA officer (or designee) reviews the site QAPjP and subsequent revisions, verifies that the QA requirements have been implemented, and provides day-today guidance to the project staff on quality-related matters.
 This individual will have the authority to stop Program activities at a participating site if quality is not assured or controlled.
+Specific Program responsibilities assigned to the site project QA officers include the following: